rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Because of the multitude of oppressions people cry out; they call for help because of the arm of the mighty. ^3509

-But none says, Where is God my Maker, who gives songs in the night, ^3510
+But none says, 'Where is God my Maker, who gives songs in the night, ^3510

-who teaches us more than the beasts of the earth and makes us wiser than the birds of the heavens? ^3511
+who teaches us more than the beasts of the earth and makes us wiser than the birds of the heavens?' ^3511

 There they cry out, but he does not answer, because of the pride of evil men. ^3512